desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 The new subspace-specified `DeductFeeDecorator` will work as follows:
 1. check if all the messages in the transaction are messages related to the same subspace;
-2. if the transaction contains subspace messages from the same subspace and a fee grant exists, run the `x/subspaces` `DeductFeeDecorator`; otherwise run the `x/auth` `DeductFeeDecorator`,
+2. if the messages in the transaction are all realted to the same subspace and a fee grant exists for that subspace, run the `x/subspaces` `DeductFeeDecorator`; otherwise run the `x/auth` `DeductFeeDecorator`,

 ### Types